mendix/docs/content/en/docs/appstore/overview/use-content.md

 1. Open Studio Pro and sign in with your Mendix credentials.
 2. Open the app in which you want to install the component from the Marketplace.
-3. There are two ways to open the Marketplace in Studio Pro;
-    * Click the **View** menu in the top-bar and select **Marketplace**
-    * Click the Marketplace icon on the right side of the top-bars
+3. To open the Marketplace in Studio Pro, you can either click the **View** menu in the top bar and select **Marketplace**, or you can click the Marketplace icon on the right side of the top bar

     {{< figure src="/attachments/appstore/overview/use-content/toolbar.png" alt="Marketplace icon" >}}